Modeling group heterogeneity in spatio-temporal data via physics-informed semiparametric regression: Physics-informed mixed-effect model for space-time data

-The simplest expression of (\ref{eq:operator_L}) is obtained when $\mathcal{L}$ reduces to the Laplace operator, that is $(K, \boldsymbol{\gamma}, c) = (I, \zerov, 0)$, as considered by \cite{bernardi_modeling_2018} in the simpler case of spatio-temporal regression with only fixed effects.
-More complex formulations, involving advection–diffusion dynamics, have been proposed in spatial regression without random effects by \cite{azzimonti_2014, azzimonti_blood_2015, arnone2019modeling} and \cite{tomasetto_2024} for the linear case, and by \cite{des2025exploring} and \cite{castiglione_2025} for quantile regression problems.
-In the proposed case study on NO$_2$ in Lombardy, presented in Section \ref{Section:application}, we incorporate wind dynamics through a non-stationary transport term $\boldsymbol{\gamma}$, to represent the local wind direction and its intensity.
-This information is essential to obtain physically consistent estimates, particularly in areas of the spatial domain lacking monitoring stations.
-In general, $K, \boldsymbol{\gamma}, c$ depend on hyperparameters, that can be estimated from data using a parameter cascading algorithm \citep[see ][]{ramsay_parameter_2007, xun_parameter_2013}, as detailed in \cite{bernardi_modeling_2018} and \cite{tomasetto_2024}.
-This allows, for instance, tuning the relative intensity between the transport and the diffusion terms, as shown in Section \ref{Section:application}, and accounting for anisotropy, as illustrated in the simulation study in Section \ref{Section:test}.
+The simplest instance of \eqref{eq:PDE_penalty} arises when $\mathcal{L}$ reduces to the Laplace operator, that is $(K, \boldsymbol{\gamma}, c) = (I, \zerov, 0)$, as considered by \cite{bernardi_modeling_2018} in the simpler setting of spatio-temporal regression with fixed effects only.
+More general formulations, involving advection-diffusion dynamics, have been proposed in spatial regression without random effects by \cite{azzimonti_2014, azzimonti_blood_2015, arnone2019modeling} and, for the linear case, by \cite{tomasetto_2024}, as well as by \cite{des2025exploring} and \cite{castiglione_2025} for quantile regression problems.

+In general, $K$, $\boldsymbol{\gamma}$, and $c$ may depend on hyperparameters $\boldsymbol{\xi}$, which can be estimated from data using a parameter cascading algorithm \citep[see, e.g.,][]{ramsay_parameter_2007, xun_parameter_2013}, as discussed in \cite{bernardi_modeling_2018} and \cite{tomasetto_2024}.
+For instance, in the simulation studies in Section \ref{Section:test}, we model spatial anisotropy through a diffusion tensor $K(\boldsymbol{\xi})$, where $\boldsymbol{\xi}$ are unknown parameters controlling the direction and intensity of the anisotropy, estimated from the data via a parameter cascading approach; see \cite{bernardi_modeling_2018}.
+In the NO$_2$ case study over Lombardy, we instead adopt a diffusion-transport regularization term,

+which combines an isotropic diffusion component, representing atmospheric dispersion, with a space-varying transport term driven by the wind field $\boldsymbol{\gamma}$, encoding both its local direction and intensity.
+The relative contribution of the two components is governed by an unknown parameter, which is estimated from the data via parameter cascading; see \cite{tomasetto_2024} for details.